sage-code/maj/README.md

 Maj has a humble purpose, and is not.

+1. a scientific language;
 1. a superior language;
 1. a cryptic language;
 1. a mystic language;
 1. a secret language;
-1: an academic language;

 **Rad more:** [case](case.md)

 ## Alphabet

-The alphabet starts with same letters "A, B, C" like any Romance languages but some letters are ordered differently due to Maj pronunciation.
+The alphabet starts with same letters "A, B, C" like any Romance language but some letters are ordered differently due to Maj pronunciation.
 We think the alphabet can be memorized more easily in this order:

  1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9  | 10 | 11 | 12 | 13
 ---|---|---|---|---|---|---|---|----|----|----|----|----